 In this post-revolution era, England was able to offer the American-Scottish Revolutionaries the aristocratic ties to prominent counterparts either by bloodline or business associations.
+This could also be said about the Master Engraver Robert Scot who acted as International Guild President.
+Scot’s father was also the founder of Canongate Lodge in Scotland who had complete influence over all European Artist Guilds.
+The Lodge was easily able to have the proper equipment to produce all GWI celebratory buttons.
 To understand the dynamics of this task, one has to open their lens and understand the relationships of the era.
 First, there would be a need to secure the necessary access to established raw material processing from mine ownership.
 This would be the metallurgy of blank copper & brass planchets.
 Second, (would be a little more simpler because of the crude style of manufacturing required) is the engraving production of the button by the manufacturers.
 Collectors of GWI & NNT buttons should note, 99% of all surviving specimens were made in England.
 On a personal note, I believe that is a good thing for GWI & NNT Button collectors; In this Era, Birmingham made the Best buttons in the world.

 Speculation: The transatlantic shipping time would also explain why GWI 1-A was engraved with the original planned inaugural date.
 They could not simply correspond to the British producers, and ask for an English Artisans to design a new die to be cut.
 Also, having a New Die designed and cut would never meet existing production timetables already in the works.
 The original die for GWI 1-A were done and sent.
 One thing is for certain, with the long established British partnerships within the colonies clothiers, when these celebratory buttons hit the eastern seaboard’s wharfs it went directly into the garment industries for immediate dispersement to substratum America as a Sovereign nation here and abroad.
 Jan 14, 2018.
 11:02pm